-Juan Cheng Pai is the most popular brand of doubanjiang in Sichuan, used to make mapo doufu, twice-cooked pork, yu xiang eggplant, shui zhu ("water-boiled") fish and dozens of other Sichuan classics.
+Douban is used in mapo doufu, twice-cooked pork, yu xiang eggplant, shui zhu ("water-boiled") fish, mala hotpot and dozens of other Sichuan classics.
 A little of this flavor-packed paste goes a long way, so once transferred to a jar it will last for months in the refrigerator.
 Go here for more information about how it is made.

 Producer: Sichuan Pixian Douban Co., Pixian County, Sichuan